-It brings a lot exposure to the hotel brand, as the blogger is making content that features it, and as it’s just for the price of a few room nights, the resulting exposure lasts years beyond the period of the convention or event that was covered.
+It brings a lot exposure to the hotel brand, as the blogger, or in my case video-blogger, is making content that features it, and as it’s just for the price of a few room nights, the resulting exposure lasts years beyond the period of the convention or event that was covered.

 There’s no quibble with the statement that social media, Internet marketing, blogging, micro-blogging, video-blogging and SEO and mobile have all impacted the hotel industry, especially in the United States and Asia and Europe.
 But until now, the ultimate case study example has not been created that shows how all of these aspects of social media can be combined into one powerful event-related tool mating bloggers and hotel brands.

 Now the “ultimate” case study examples do exist and they were created by this blogger at Zennie62.com and now Zennie62blog.com, several times, since 2010.

 The reason I’m blogging about it, is to be brutally frank, because it’s a novel sponsorship relationship that can really help a hotel brand’s online visibility and manage its reputation.

 The approach I’ve created and that works calls for the following: a blogger his or her own blog, and with video channels (in my case YouTube, Blip.tv, and Tout.com), interconnected Twitter, and Facebook pages, a Foursquare account, a large base of followers and subscribers, and a large set other social networking platforms, preferably interconnected, and a blog or website (preferably both) that’s listed on at least two of the following: Google itself and other search engines, Google News, Yahoo News, Google Blog Search, Technorati.com, Bloggers.com and other directories, and social bookmarking accounts on platforms like Reddit.com and Digg and Linkedin.